MinaSaad123/Linux-programming-interface-book/2## Chapter 1/Chapter1.md

 - Define the application programming interface (API) and shell/utilities interface for operating systems, particularly UNIX-like systems.

 - A family of standards specified by the IEEE **to promote portability of application programs at the source code level** defining a standard API for the operating system, including system calls, shell, and some utility programs.

-#### **SUS standards**

-A standard developed and maintained by **The Open Group** that defines a superset of the POSIX standard.
-It specifies a broader set of APIs, shell commands, and utilities for UNIX-like operating systems.**SUS aims to ensure compatibility and interoperability across different UNIX implementation**.

 ## **POSIX conformance, XSI conformance, and the XSI extension**